An aerial view of Wasaga Beach, Ontario, Canada. Content zilla/Shutterstock

 Best beach for kitesurfing

-Administratively, the Îles de la Madeleine archipelago is in Québec; geographically, it's much closer to the Maritimes.
-Possessing an astounding 217 miles (350km) of beaches juxtaposed with iron-rich red cliffs, its pièce de la résistance is this 6-mile (10km) sweep of pale sand on the Anglophone island of Grosse Île.
+Administratively, the Îles de la Madeleine archipelago is in Québec; geographically, it’s much closer to the Maritimes.
+Possessing an astounding 217 miles (350km) of beaches juxtaposed against iron-rich red cliffs, its pièce de la résistance is this 6-mile (10km) sweep of pale sand on the Anglophone island of Grosse Île.

 Extending northeast from Pointe Old Harry into the wetlands of the 1690-acre (684-hectare) East Point National Wildlife Reserve, Grande Échouerie invites hours of uninterrupted meditation amid tufted dunes frequented by horned grebe and piping plover.